 This course is delivered using a blended learning approach.
-You are taught through a combination of face-to-face teaching, live-on-line learning, tutorials and guided online learning alongside independent study time.
+You are taught through a combination of face-to-face teaching, live online learning, critical engagement workshops, student conferences, tutorials and guided online learning alongside independent study time.

 In a typical week you will have around 8 hours of planned learning via teaching, guided study or tutorials.
 The planned learning sessions will comprise a range of learning activities which will change week to week depending on whether they are face-face or live online, and from module to module.

-Online learning is mostly in a virtual learning environment (VLE) called Blackboard.
+Online learning takes place in a virtual learning environment (VLE) called Blackboard, and the virtual classroom, Collaborate.
 You will require a good level of ICT competence and computer and software including access to broadband and an up-to-date web browser.